Years of Service: 9

 Sam’s interest was first and foremost the continuity of the Jewish people.
 In Israel we are succeeding in the sense that Israel has been able to bring in Jewish communities from all over the world.
 Now, the truth is that the of majority of Jews live either in the United States or Israel.
 Israel is certainly thriving and growing, and I think that is positive.
 But in the United States we are not really succeeding in terms of Jewish continuity.

-Day schools are really important, but they serve less than 5% of the Jewish kids in Greater Seattle area.
+Day schools are really important, but they serve less than 5% of the Jewish kids in Washington State.
 I think what we need to focus on are the other 95%.
 We know that summer camp and Israel experiences are impactful, important, and relatively inexpensive.
-We should do whatever we can to ensure that every Jewish kid in Greater Seattle area that wants to go, can go, and we should try to educate and motivate them to attend these things.
+We should do whatever we can to ensure that every Jewish kid in Washington State that wants to go, can go, and we should try to educate and motivate them to attend these things.
 But I do not think it’s enough to have a very positive Jewish experience.
 You also need to learn about Judaism, to be able to transmit it successfully.
 So, we need to find some other way to make sure that young Jewish people who don’t go to day school, know enough about Judaism to transmit it.
-It is a big challenge to figure out a way to reach the other 95% of kids in Greater Seattle area and give them enough of a positive experience and knowledge to transmit Judaism successfully, but I’m intrigued by the challenge, and I believe we need to take it on.
+It is a big challenge to figure out a way to reach the other 95% of kids in Washington State and give them enough of a positive experience and knowledge to transmit Judaism successfully, but I’m intrigued by the challenge, and I believe we need to take it on.

 In terms of other things that resonate with me, similar to Sam Israel, I love Israel, nature, and the outdoors.
 In my personal life, I now grow organic cherries in Eastern Washington.
 I have two orchards there and I another orchard in Western Washington that I tend myself.
 A few years ago, I bought five acres of gorgeous land on the Olympic Peninsula that had been tragically used as a junk yard and spent years cleaning it up, replanting, and restoring it, so nature conservation in Israel is particularly interesting to me.
 Israel is a very beautiful and incredibly diverse land, that was neglected for thousands of years, and I think that’s really exciting to be part of restoring it.